2017-usfca-cs-640/halocht-analysis-report-01-amplicons/Analysis_Report_01_amplicons.md

-Analysis Report 1: Your Title Here
+Analysis Report 1: Behind-the-scenes biological implications: A Distribution and representation analyis on a DADA2/Phyloseq Pipeline using a Fierer et. al (2010) dataset
 ================
 Alfredo H. Locht
 01Nov2017